Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Remove-AzPrivateDnsZone.md

 ## DESCRIPTION
 The **Remove-AzPrivateDnsZone** cmdlet permanently deletes a private Domain Name System (DNS) zone from a specified resource group.
 All record sets contained in the zone are also deleted.
-You can pass a **PrivateDnsZone** object using the *Name* parameter or by using the pipeline operator, or alternatively you can specify the *ZoneName* and *ResourceGroupName* parameters.
+You can pass a **PrivateDnsZone** object using the *PrivateZone* parameter or by using the pipeline operator, or alternatively you can specify the *Name* and *ResourceGroupName* parameters.
 You can use the Confirm parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.
 When specifying the zone using a **PrivateDnsZone** object (passed via the pipeline or *Zone* parameter), the zone is not deleted if it has been changed in Azure DNS since the local **PrivateDnsZone** object was retrieved (only operations directly on the DNS zone resource count as changes, operations on record sets within the zone do not).
 This provides protection for concurrent zone changes.